csariyildiz/csariyildiz.github.io/_posts/2023/02/2023-02-08-nlp-on-enron-mail-dataset.md

 thumb: "enrona_1"
 ---

+Enron dataset is very commonly used by scientific community or any researcher who wants to use it.
+One of the popular corpus used in NLP projects.

 * Importing Enron Mail Dataset To MongoDB
 * Basic Concepts & Tools In NLP
 * First Tests